AndiWeiss/alx-wol/README.md

 ## * news *

+Since Version 2.1.1 a first try of support for Proxmox is added.
+There are some issues with the Proxmox system.
+On Debian and Ubuntu when installing dkms the package `build-essential` gets installed.
+This package installs the required linux headers, too.
+On Proxmox Virtual Environment V8.2 this is not the case.
+At least the headers for the currently running kernel are not installed.

+If you want to use alx-wol on Proxmox please install the package `proxmox-default-headers` and execute a reboot before doing the alx-wol installation.

 Since version 2.1 alx-wol is prepared for an easy adaption to other distributions than Ubuntu.
 First implemented is Debian.